pinguuiin/Shared-City-Scooter-Mapper/README.md

 # 🗺️ Real-Time Shared Mobility Heatmap

+A brief note on AI assistance: This project was developed by the author with assistance from AI agents as a learning exercise to explore Kafka-based stream processing, web development, and deploying FastAPI services.
+The author retains full responsibility for the design, implementation, and final code.

 A real-time vehicle density visualization system using H3 spatial indexing, streaming data processing, and multi-resolution aggregation.

 ## 🎯 Project Overview